 The event will take place at the Montreal Holocaust Museum – 5151 Ch. de la Côte-Sainte-Catherine.

-This event is being organized in partnership with Temple Emanu-El-Beth Sholom and the Uyghur Rights Advocacy Project.
+This event is being organized in partnership with Temple Emanu-El-Beth Sholom, the Uyghur Rights Advocacy Project and the Festival littéraire international Metropolis bleu de Montréal.

 Book Your Ticket